McGill-ECSE321-Fall2020/project-group-09/ArtGallerySystem-Backend/src/test/java/ca/mcgill/ecse321/artgallerysystem/controller/readme.md

 newman run anyAPItestYouWant.json

 The test will go through a general use-case of the program.

-It contains assertions to detect if something is failing.
+(Since all classes are kind of dependent on each other, there might be failure if run json files individually.
+However, most of tests passed when we ran these requests together.)

 If you you do not have newman (requires Node.js)